People Against Genocide Everywhere

 Overview and Step by Step Plan to Have Armed Troops in Gaza Immediately To Stop the Genocide and Bring in Humanitarian Aid!

-This global Call to Action begins with the call to those in every country to make their country the country that calls for and initiates the Emergency Special Session (ESS) of the United Nations General Assembly to vote for and institute the Uniting for Peace Resolution authorizing the deployment of a UN mandated multinational armed protective force into Gaza Immediately.”
-This begins immediately, it is not a call to action on a specific day, but a call to action to be initiated now, in every country, at the earliest time possible, wherever it can happen first.
+This global Call to Action begins with the call to our partners in every country to make their country the country that calls for and initiates the Emergency Special Session (ESS) of the United Nations General Assembly to vote for initiating the Uniting for Peace Resolution authorizing the deployment of a UN mandated multinational armed protective force into Gaza Immediately.”
+This not a call to action on a specific day, but a call to action to be initiated now, in every country, at the earliest time possible, wherever it can happen first.
 It is hoped that the first action will spark protests in other countries until a successful conclusion to Phase One is completed.

-• A moment is needed to challenge the ongoing belief that “nothing can happen until “everyone is onboard”, and coordinated actions are planned.
-This is both wrong and dangerous.
+• A moment is needed to challenge the ongoing belief that “nothing can happen until “everyone is onboard”, and coordinated actions are planned. his is both wrong and dangerous.
 A single spark can start a prairie fire.
 One of the most recent examples is the encampment movement, first there was only one, others saw it, embraced it, and within a week there were hundreds of encampments globally!
-I state this now as it is not only those who openly propagate pro genocidal propaganda, but something even more insidious are those planted in our movement to “slow the process of resistance down”, by appearing as allies but demanding time-consuming meetings, demanding universal agreement on strategies and timelines, etc. The reality is that while these “debates” happen, our brothers and sisters are being massacred and starved to death in Gaza.
-This strategy recognizes the urgency of the situation and encourages and recognizes that global development is not linear, and that at any place and at any time, that one action may be the spark that ignites the prairie fire!
+This is stated as it is not only those who openly propagate pro genocidal propaganda, but also those who “slow the process of resistance down” by demanding universal agreement on strategies and timelines, etc. This strategy recognizes the urgency of the situation and encourages and recognizes that global development is not linear, and that at any place and at any time, that one action may be the spark that ignites the prairie fire!

-The initial action will be a mass broad-based coalition demonstration in every possible country, the members of the coalition of groups supporting the proposal and proposed resolution will attempt to serve the leader of their country a letter that demands s/he immediately order the UN representative to call for an Emergency Special Session (ESS) withing 24 hours.
+The initial action, or Phase One will be a mass broad-based coalition demonstration in every possible country, the members of the coalition of groups supporting the proposal and proposed resolution will attempt to serve the leader of their country a letter that demands s/he immediately order the UN representative to call for an Emergency Special Session (ESS) within 24 hours.
 If an ESS has not been called by your country within 24 hours, the 24/7 or at least 7AM to 7PM picket lines will be set up in front of the Federal Building and also in front of any UN offices or missions in your country.
+The picket-line strategy is being used as we are wanting to create a 24/7 presence in front of each country's' main Federal building, and then if possible in front of regional and local Federal buildings.
+These are informational, do not have to be large, and certainly do not need to be loud, but do need to be consistent and visible to both those walking in and out of the building, and those passing on the street.
+The picket-line strategy will be used as part of the tactics both and these locations, and other locations as well in Phase 2 & 3 and is just one of the numerous tactics that will be employed during the 3 phases.

-We will daily be adding a new demand for what all governments should include in the Resolution once the ESS is called.
-Compiled below is what all should be demanding from their governments to be included in the Resolution.
-There have been two “Uniting for Peace” resolutions already passed by the General Assembly condemning the Israeli genocide already.
-All have condemned the genocide, but nonehave included specific mandated actions!
+There have been two “Uniting for Peace” resolutions already passed by the General Assembly condemning the Israeli genocide.
+All have condemned the genocide, but none have included specific mandated actions!
 This is why simply calling for the General Assembly to support a Uniting for Peace Resolution, without concrete and tangible actions on a specific and doable timeline is not only wrong, but dangerous, as it opens the door for “compromise” that ultimately leads to a resolution without mandated concrete actions.
 This cannot happen again!

-This is a brief overview of our strategy.
-Below is a more specific timetable and action plan.
+Below is a more specific timetable and action plan .
+Timetable and Specific Objectives

 PHASE ONE: (this stays as the primary demand of all actions until the ESS is called.
 Then refer to Phase #2)

-o Preserve evidence of potential war crimes and violations of human rights
+o Preserving and securing evidence of potential war crimes and human rights violations

-o Mandate a ceasefire and for Israel to withdraw all armed forces from Gaza, and stop all attacks on Gaza by air, land, and sea.
+• Mandate an immediate, lasting ceasefire, require Israel to withdraw all armed forces from Gaza, and halt all attacks by air, land, and sea

 o Cease all trade, investment, economic, diplomatic, and cultural relations with the Israeli government